Your Team

 For over two and a half years, Dallas has been privileged to serve as a Leadership Group Member with Capricornia SPSP, championing community-led systemic change across our region.
 This role builds upon three decades of grassroots community work that has shaped her unwavering commitment to addressing intergenerational disadvantage.

 As an Australian South Sea Islander representative, President of Rockhampton Australian South Sea Islander Community Inc, Oceans Consultant and CEO of the Australian South Sea Islander Resource & Advocacy Network Service, Dallas brings deep cultural understanding and lived experience to SPSP’s collective impact approach.
 Her journey spans mental health advocacy, youth services, women’s empowerment, and cultural heritage preservation—each role strengthening her capacity to facilitate genuine community consultation and build sustainable partnerships.
+Dallas is passionate about amplifying community voices, honouring cultural diversity, and supporting place-based initiatives that create lasting transformation for our families and future generations, which means protecting and maintaining knowledge, important to a community’s well-being and identity, crucial elements that support and nurture future generations rather than being lost or forgotten.

 Elizabeth Jacobson